FAQ Cups

 What is made of a menstrual cup?

-Femieko menstrual cup is made out of 100% medical silicone, designed by Wacker Labs Germany, under the brand of Elastosil.
-It is used in medical purpose and is 100% biocompatible silicone, which will not develop any bacterial growth and it is safe for the body, in and out.
+The Femieko menstrual cup is made of 100% medical grade silicone developed by Wacker Labs Germany under the Elastosil brand.
+It is used for medical purposes and is made of 100% biocompatible silicone that does not develop bacterial growth and is safe for the body, both inside and outside.
 Read more about here.

 Can I use a menstrual cup if I have endometriosis or retroverse uterus?

-Yes, you can, and it is even a better solution for your condition, as you should use chemical free products and leave your menstrual flow happen naturally.
-That’s why many doctors do not recommend tampons in case of endometriosis.
+Yes, you can, and it is even a better solution for your condition because you should use chemical-free products and let your menstrual flow naturally.
+For this reason, many doctors do not recommend tampons for endometriosis.

 Can I use the Femieko menstrual cup if I am allergic to silicone?